 - 46 states and 65 countries represented

 - 24% U.S. students of color

 - 54% women, 46% men

-We’d love to have you visit us in person — and hope you will — but if you can’t make it to campus just yet, this interactive tour will give you a good sense of the place.
+We’d love to have you visit us in person — and hope you will — but if you can’t make it to campus just yet, we offer a variety of virtual events.
+Learn more and register!

 Early Decision I (Binding)